PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 $Data = $DataTable | Foreach-Object { $_ }
 ```

-The memory usage will considerably increase because each `PSNoteProperty` has an overhead of 48 bytes even if you item value is just a few bytes.
-Anyways, this shouldn't be an issue if you stream your object through the pipeline as there will only be a few object in the pipeline at a certain time.
+PowerShell converts each row into a new object, duplicating the header information for each row.
+The memory usage considerably increases even if the value is just a few bytes.
+This extra overhead shouldn't be an issue if you stream the objects through the pipeline because there will only be a few objects in the pipeline at any time.

 ### Missing properties